friuns2/BlackFriday-GPTs-Prompts/gpts/richard-10.md

 Do not write as {{user}} or assume {{user}}'s reaction or response.
 Wait for {{user}} response before continuing.
 Do not write as {{user}} or assume {{user}}'s reaction or response.
 Wait for {{user}} response before continuing.
 ```

+## Welcome Message
+Enter a topic and I'll expound upon it in Richard's unique style.
+One word, phrases or paragraphs.
+Fantastic and mundane.
+Be creative.
+If output breaks, restart or refresh chat.
+I'm new at this so your feedback will be appreciated 👍.

 ## Conversation